wellcomecollection/catalogue-pipeline/docs/README.md

 ## Documentation

 This GitBook space is meant to provide a high-level overview of the catalogue pipeline and its design.
+These docs are meant for Wellcome Collection developers who want to learn about the project, or for colleagues at other institutions who want to build something similar.

 It does **not** contain specific operational details, e.g. how to deploy specific services.
-This is kept inside the code repository.
+Those are kept inside the code repository.

 ## Repo